jcvignoli/lumiere-movies/README.md

 And much more!
 This is a major new version, more stable and safer, extensively tested before release.

-### 3.11.4

-Some bots scanning the popups without considering head rules (nofollow) will be now banned.
-This will prevents from having bots creating a huge cache and many requests that get user banned from IMDB (and save space).

-### 3.11

--> Faster plugin (images smaller size, technical improvements) -> Using less disk space (cache).
-Fixed cache that was not properly deleted since GraphQL.
-Please delete your entire cache should you have selected the option "never" for the "Cache expire" in the admin cache options.
-Many bugs brought by the availability of the French translation addressed, such as the integration with Polylang plugin.
-Privacy explaination in admin should anyone want to add this piece to their own privacy page.
-Adressed latest bugs with PHP 8.2.
-Fully compliant now.

 [...]

 ### 3.0